Hyun3246/hyun3246.github.io/_posts/2025-02-09-[SQL First Step] 14. Date Operations.md

 <br/>

 ## Addition and Subtraction of Date
-Use `INTERVAL` to add or subtract specific inverval of date.
+Use `INTERVAL` to add or subtract specific interval of date.
 The following is an example of getting date one day later.

 ```sql
 mysql> SELECT CURRENT_DATE + INTERVAL 1 DAY;